Age of Zombies

 Age of Zombies is an action-adventure survival horror video game developed and published by Halfbrick Studios.
 It was released for PlayStation Portable, PlayStation 3 and iOS in 2010, for Android in 2011, for PlayStation Vita in 2013, and for Ouya in 2014.

 Reception

-The iOS and PSP versions received "generally favorable reviews", while the PS Vita version received above-average reviews, according to the review aggregation website Metacritic.
+The iOS and PSP versions received "generally favorable reviews", while the PS Vita version received "mixed or average reviews", according to the review aggregation website Metacritic.